 Final Thoughts

-It’s important to take care of your body and make sure you’re eating enough protein.
+It’s essential to take care of your body and ensure you’re eating enough protein.

-If you are vegan, pregnant or doing heavy exercise on a regular basis,it is important that you pay close attention to the food choices that will help fuel your body.
+If you are vegan, pregnant, or regularly exercise heavily, you must pay close attention to the food choices that fuel your body.

 You must feed your body with the nutrients it needs for these situations!

-We also want to emphasize how gender can impact diet as well.
-Tthere are different dietary guidelines depending if someone identifies as male or female.
+We also want to emphasize how gender can impact diet.
+Different dietary guidelines apply depending on whether someone identifies as male or female.

 Of course, we always recommend people journal to study their eating habits.

-If you journal then you can spot any nutritional deficiencies and what is behind your protein cravings.
+If you journal, you can spot any nutritional deficiencies and what is behind your protein cravings.